hexamite/hx19-java/README.md

   - send 'xyz' to its serial port
   - store current settings in eeprom
   - give us battery status
-  - user signal power of 3
+  - use signal power of 3
   - send an embedded message to all devices

 The embedded message in the last point is addressed to every device and asks them to do following:

   - send 'abc' to their serial ports
-  - send an embedded message to all device that have name starting with 'R' (sound receivers).
+  - send an embedded message to all device that have name starting with 'T' (sound transmitters).

 That embedded message to all 'R' devices asks the follwing